English and Maths

 We have aligned our teaching of reading with Jane Considine's 'Hooked on Books' approach.
 Children take part in a daily 'Book Talk' session.
 In those 'Book Talk’ sessions you will find our children reading by themselves, reading with a partner, reading as a whole class or listening to the class teacher model reading.
 Children use the 'Reading Rainbow' to read and respond to texts through different lenses within 3 different zones of reading: The Fantastics, The Stylistics and The Analytics.
 Book Talk is key to developing oracy skills.
 Children collaborate in groups using sentence stems and high utility words to develop a Book Talk response.
 Children also regularly record their developed responses in written format as they progress towards age related expectations of reading response.

-Daily ‘Book Talk’ sessions are supplemented by books from the Oxford Reading Tree and Rigby, amongst others.
+Daily ‘Book Talk’ sessions are supplemented by books that match pupils' astage of reading and ability from the Read Write Inc. scheme and the Oxford Reading Tree (including their interactive e-book library).
 All books are book banded, with great emphasis being placed on ensuring the children in the early stages of reading have books which let them apply their phonics acquisition.

 At Keyingham Primary School, we have adopted ‘The Write Stuff’ by Jane Considine to bring clarity to the mechanics of writing.
 ‘The Write Stuff’ follows a method called ‘Sentence Stacking’ which refers to the fact that sentences are stacked together and organised to engage children with short, intensive moments of learning that they can then immediately apply to their own writing.
 An individual lesson is based on a sentence model, broken into three chunks:

 Initiate section – a stimulus to capture the children’s imagination and set up a sentence.